Last Updated on May 19, 2021 by Grow with Bovees

 A great way to discourage the growth of unwanted grass in your vegetable garden is by spreading a three to four-inch-thick layer of mulching materials around the vegetable plants.

 The reason newspapers or cardboard work is that they block the sunlight, and can be piled on the ground along with grass clippings over the top to decompose into rich compost, a great way to make compost without tool.
 This nutrient-rich compost is safe for composting in vegetable gardens, given that newspapers are printed with soy ink, hence have a vegetable base.

 It is recommended that you harvest your vegetables first, and then use the newspaper weed control method to prevent the weed from cropping up next spring.
 Start by spreading some newspaper about five to eight sheets thick in the affected area you’d like to be rid of the grass and weeds.

 Next, place a layer of fall leaves or grass clippings, then top it off with several sheets of newspaper, and moisten it with water.
-Come next spring, simply cut a hole with a trowel through the newspaper, and plant your vegetables.
+Come next spring, simply cut a hole with a trowel or suitable tool, through the newspaper, and plant your vegetables.
 The leaves, grass, and newspaper will break down, and transform into rich organic compost for your soil.